History: Muckraking (Cooke, Jacobs)

 Most databases provide links or a drop-down menu to sort by relevance or date.

-Most databases have a link called Advanced or Advanced Search.
+Most databases offer a link called Advanced or Advanced Search.
 Using Advanced Search, you can:

 limit the date range